everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Rust

-For Rust, we use [`cargo component`][cargo-component] to generate a Wasm component. `cargo component` imagines what first-class support for WebAssembly components might look like for Rust.
+For Rust, we use [`cargo component`][cargo-component] to generate a Wasm component.
+You can follow along with our setup and what to install [here][rust-steup].

+`cargo component` imagines what first-class support for WebAssembly components might look like for Rust.

 Rust support includes referencing WIT dependencies in the Cargo manifest.
 We reference WASI logging in our manifest: